lonycell/grafana.v7/docs/sources/developers/plugins/legacy/apps.md

 An App is a bundle of panels, dashboards and/or data source(s).
 There is nothing different about developing panels and data sources for an app.

-Apps have to be enabled in Grafana and should import any included dashboards when the user enables it.
+Apps have to be enabled in ThingSPIN and should import any included dashboards when the user enables it.
 A ConfigCtrl class should be created and the dashboards imported in the postUpdate hook.
 See example below:

 ```javascript
 export class ConfigCtrl {